 You’re going to love this vegan lentil recipe with caramelized onions and chopped pistachios.
 It’s wonderful as a side dish, served with salad, or over sautéed kale.
 Plus, I share my secret tip on how to open stubborn pistachios!

 However, there’s something extra special about French lentils du Puy.
 They have a painted-on, eggshell appearance that gives them a natural beauty.
 And like all lentils, they don’t have to soak before using.
 That makes them an easy, weeknight meal.

 Once cooked, French lentils retain their disc-like shape and slightly firm texture.
 It makes them perfect for adding to salads or serving all on their own since they have a bite and density that is lacking in some of their lentil-y brethren.

 The sweetness of the onions and salty richness of the nuts combines beautifully with the tinny lentils.
-On top of garlicky sautéed kale, it becomes a filling and simple meal that is loaded with good-for-you things like fiber, iron, and protein.
+On top of garlicky sautéed kale, this vegan lentil recipe becomes a filling and simple meal that is loaded with good-for-you things like fiber, iron, and protein.